astridyuan2/OIM-3640-01-Final-Project/proposal.md

 At an **individual** level:

 - **Astrid** would like to focus more heavily on the *backend logic* of the project.
+This includes:
+  - Implementing and testing the weather API integration (fetching and parsing forecast/climate data).
-This includes learning how to design and implement decision rules that map weather and activity inputs into packing recommendations, exploring different ways to represent these rules in code, and improving skills in writing testable functions.
+  - Designing and refining decision rules that map weather, trip length, and activity inputs into packing recommendations.
+  - Exploring different ways to represent these rules in code (e.g., configuration dictionaries, helper functions, or simple classes).
+  - Improving skills in writing *testable* functions, with clear inputs/outputs and sample cases for validation.

 - **Thomas** is especially interested in working with *external services and output formatting*.
 This includes getting comfortable with making HTTP requests, handling potential errors or missing data from APIs, and then transforming program output into user-friendly formats such as nicely structured terminal text and, if possible, PDF files.